Prometheus: The Poem of Fire: Notable performances

+The Los Angeles Philharmonic performing Prometheus: The Poem of Fire in the Walt Disney Concert Hall, featuring a light installation by Grimanesa Amorós.

 The premiere was conducted by Serge Koussevitzky in Moscow on 2 March 1911.
 On 21 March 1915 it was first performed with colored lighting, by the Russian Symphony Orchestra with Marguerite Volavy on piano, conducted by Modest Altschuler, at Carnegie Hall.
 Altschuler and Scriabin were contemporaries at the Moscow Conservatory in the early 1890s.

 Sir Henry Wood had plans to conduct Prometheus with the part for clavier à lumières, but World War I prevented the performance.
 The work was performed with colored lighting for the first time in England on 4 May 1972, by the London Symphony Orchestra under Elyakum Shapirra at the Royal Albert Hall.

 For a description of several other performances employing novel approaches to color realization in this work, see Hugh MacDonald, The Musical Times 124 (1983) pp. 600–602.

 In 2006, the Russian pianist Andrej Hoteev realized a project at Greater Hall of the Laeiszhalle Hamburg: as soloist accompanied by the Hamburg Symphony Orchestra conducted by Andrey Boreyko he presented the authentic colour light score with Scriabin's intended clavier à lumières rediscovered by himself.

 In 2010, the Yale Symphony Orchestra, under the conductor Toshiyuki Shimada and in collaboration with the Yale Department of Music and doctoral candidate Anna Gawboy, performed the work with clavier à lumières and full hall lighting using directions from Scriabin's notes.

 In 2023, the Antwerp Symphony Orchestra commissioned a radical new light scenography to accompany the piece, made by Brussels artist Antoine Goldschmidt.

+In January 2026, the Los Angeles Philharmonic commissioned Grimanesa Amorós to create a light installation to accompany the piece, titled Radiance.